pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       class from which the instance to process is selected.
       -S, --summary                   Return only summary of objects (count).
-      -f, --filterquery TEXT          A filter query to be passed to the server if the pull operations are used.
-If this option is defined and the --filterquerylanguage is
+      -f, --filter-query TEXT         A filter query to be passed to the server if the pull operations are used.
+If this option is defined and the --filter-query-language
-                                      None, pywbemcli assumes DMTF:FQL.
-If this
-                                      option is defined and the traditional
+                                      is None, pywbemcli assumes DMTF:FQL.
+If this option is defined and the traditional
                                       operations are used, the filter is not sent to the server.
 See the documentation for more information.
 (Default: None)
-      --filterquerylanguage TEXT      A filterquery language to be used with a filter query defined by --filterquery.
+      --filter-query-language TEXT    A filter-query language to be used with a filter query defined by --filter-query.
                                       (Default: None)
       -h, --help                      Show this message and exit.